sign up to act for the climate

 Join for free and start reading with us!

-EXPLORE THE 6TH EDITION OF THE NCL STANDINGS REPORT
+EXPLORE THE 6TH EDITION OF THE NCL municipal climate action REPORT

 The National Climate League Standings report is back!
 Get the latest on local climate progress in over 50 municipalities across Canada, with detailed policy scans, data visualizations and in-depth analysis.